hphelion/documentation/community/community.release-notes.md

 ##Features in HP Helion OpenStack Community## {#features}

-**Pure OpenStack technology** &mdash; Based on the "Icehouse" release, the Community edition employs the OpenStack community standards with no mix of proprietary or non-OpenStack tools, and leverages the latest community innovations with close-to-trunk releases to ensure you are always using the most up-to-date code.
+**Pure OpenStack technology** &mdash; Based on the Icehouse release, the Community edition employs the OpenStack community standards with no mix of proprietary or non-OpenStack tools, and leverages the latest community innovations with close-to-trunk releases to ensure you are always using the most up-to-date code.
 Released under open source license for true open source value proposition.

 **Speeds cloud service delivery** &mdash; Ideal launch pad for your small-scale open cloud environment or proof-of-concept cloud services, with simple, fast creation of cloud environments and applications to speed business value.